term-llm

 Use and manage portable instruction bundles that add task-specific context.

 Skills are portable instruction bundles that provide specialized knowledge for specific tasks.
-Unlike agents, skills don’t change the provider or model—they just add context.
+Unlike agents, skills don’t change the provider or model.
+They just add context.

 Using Skills